-It looks just like the more well-known Christmas cactus but this species blooms at Thanksgiving time.
+This one looks just like the more well-known Christmas cactus but this species blooms at Thanksgiving time.
 It will be in full bloom this Thanksgiving day!
 Nothing like a blooming plant to add to the festivities of the holidays.
-Well cared-for plants will bloom right on time every year so they should be one of the easiest parts of preparing for a celebration.
+Plants that have been given the correct care will bloom right on time, every year, so it should be all set to be a part of your holiday celebration.

 This one was made from cuttings from my husband's grandfather's plant so it's pretty old stock; it's still a beauty and does brighten up the room!

 Vibrant, showy bursts of flowers pop up all over this holiday succulent.
 It is available in an array of colors.
 The Thanksgiving and Christmas cacti have been a houseplant favorite for over 100 years!
 It is botanically known as a Zygocactus, and is a member of the Cactaceae family.
 It is an epiphyte, which means they naturally grow on trees and is indigenous to South America.

 - A few hours of direct morning sun would be ideal.
-More than a couple hours of afternoon sun would be too much.
+More than a couple hours of afternoon sun may be too much.
 They are quite happy with very bright indirect light such as living in front to a north facing window.